(Buy it on Bookshop HERE.)

 This book is important, and I get that.
 It speaks to a nation, a gender, and a generation.
 But in the end, its dry style and meticulous footnotes on gender inequality seem to reach a rather cold conclusion–that women should be treated better because it’s good for the economy and social logistics, not because we are also living breathing human beings with minds and hearts and desires of our own.
 I recognized Ji-Young’s struggle, but through her story neither she nor I see any way forward for women in society.
 Fortunately, this is just a book and there are in fact ways to claim agency and equity as a woman in the world, but this book certainly doesn’t approach any of them. ⠀

-A final note about the English translation of this book.
-I read the original Korean and the English simultaneously and can’t help but hope for a good clean re-edit for the next printing.
+An observation about the English translation of this book; I read the original Korean and the English simultaneously and can’t help but hope for a good clean re-edit for the next printing.
 The dialogue is strangely slangified in some places, the choices of which cultural points to explain over others is rather peculiar at times, and there’s a lack of attention to small details–for example, a few names have their syllables transposed–that shocked me.
 It speaks to the overall style of the original novel though, that none of these gaffes change the overall sense of the work, only muddling the details. ⠀

 A few final notes; this book was made into a film in 2019.
 I haven’t seen it yet, but if the trailer is any indication, it’s gone a long way to make Ji-Young and her blandly progressive husband much more sympathetic human beings(which is what happens when you cast A-list actors, I suppose.)